brendacs/colludia-gatsby/src/pages/info/advertise.markdown

 ---
 pageType: info
 slug: /ads/
-author: Colludia Indie Gaming
+author: Indie Story Games
 title: Advertise
 image: colludia-banner-big.webp
 ---

-# Advertise With Colludia
+# Advertise With Indie Story Games

 Our website is a user-first experience.
 Most sites these days, especially game, blog, or news sites, have horrible user interfaces and user experience or are flooded with ads.